discretize/discretize-guides/fractals/twilight-oasis/index.md

 She uses the *Scythe Slash* attack (causes <Control name="knockback"/>) and a basic version of her 9-part attack chain applying <Condition name="bleeding"/> with each AoE.

-You can freely use `/gg` after the downs the party to reset cooldowns, just wait until you get resurrected.
+You can freely use `/gg` after she downs the party to reset cooldowns, just wait until you get resurrected.
 </Column>
 </Grid>